From Numbers to Container Strings: Container Strings

-The basic language of ur-strings has two sorts: the object sort $\mf o$ and the string sort $\mf s$.
-We will use $x,y,z, \dots$ to range over the objects/urelements and $\alpha,\beta,\gamma,\dots$ to range over the ur-strings.
-On the ur-string sort, we have basically ordinary string theory, but it is pleasant to diverge a bit notationally in order to stress that the ur-strings are containers.
+The basic language of container strings has two sorts: the object sort $\mf o$ and the string sort $\mf s$.
+We will use $x,y,z, \dots$ to range over the objects/urelements and $\alpha,\beta,\gamma,\dots$ to range over the container strings.
+On the container string sort, we have basically ordinary string theory, but it is pleasant to diverge a bit notationally in order to stress that the container strings are containers.
 We have a constant $\oslash$ of type $\mf s$, a unary operation $[\cdot]$ of type $\mf{os}$, and a binary operation $\star$ of type $\mf{ss}$.
 We will have an extended language in which we have the Frege function $\digamma$ of type $\mf{so}$.
 We consider the following principles.

-\begin{enumerate}[\axtcu1.] \item $\vdash \oslash \star \alpha = \alpha \wedge \alpha\star \oslash = \alpha$ \item $\vdash \alpha \star \beta = \oslash \to (\alpha=\oslash \vee \beta = \oslash)$ \item $\vdash (\alpha \star \beta) \star \gamma = \alpha\star (\beta \star \gamma)$ \item $\vdash {\sf atom}([x])$ \item $\vdash [x]=[y] \to x=y$ \item $\vdash \alpha \star \beta = \gamma \star \delta \to \exists \eta\;((\alpha\star \eta = \gamma \wedge \beta = \eta\star \delta) \vee (\alpha= \gamma \star \eta \wedge \eta\star \beta = \delta))$ \item $\vdash \alpha = \oslash \vee \exists \beta\,\exists x\; \alpha=\beta\star[x]$ \item $\vdash \digamma(\alpha)=\digamma(\beta) \to \alpha=\beta$ \end{enumerate}
+\begin{enumerate}[\axtcu1.] \item $\vdash \oslash \star \alpha = \alpha \wedge \alpha\star \oslash = \alpha$ \item $\vdash \alpha \star \beta = \oslash \to (\alpha=\oslash \vee \beta = \oslash)$ \item $\vdash (\alpha \star \beta) \star \gamma = \alpha\star (\beta \star \gamma)$ \item $\vdash \alpha \star \beta = \gamma \star \delta \to \exists \eta\;((\alpha\star \eta = \gamma \wedge \beta = \eta\star \delta) \vee (\alpha= \gamma \star \eta \wedge \eta\star \beta = \delta))$ \item $\vdash {\sf atom}([x])$ \item $\vdash [x]=[y] \to x=y$ \item $\vdash \alpha = \oslash \vee \exists \beta\,\exists x\; \alpha=\beta\star[x]$ \item $\vdash \digamma(\alpha)=\digamma(\beta) \to \alpha=\beta$ \end{enumerate}